27 Skirt Styles that Flatter Every Body Type

 High-Low Skirt

 The high-low skirt is shorter at the front and longer at the back.
 It looks flowy and dramatic.
-It's best for pear-shaped or hourglass figures.
-It goes well with heels to show off the shape.
+Flatters pear and hourglass figures by elongating legs whilst providing rear coverage.
+Heels enhance the dramatic effect.

 High-Waist Skirt